stolencatkarma/CataclysmLD/README.md

 * Chapter 3 - Bionics and Mutations.
 The main sci-fi elements of the game brought to multiplayer.
 * Chapter 4+ - Continued expansion, maps, and content.

 ----

-Made with python 3.7.0 64 bit and Mastermind for the TCP backend.

 Generic installation instructions

 ---

-* install python 3.4 64bit or greater on any OS that supports it. (python 2 not supported at this time.)
+* install python 3.9 64bit or greater on any OS that supports it. (python 2 not supported at this time.)

----

 **Running a server**

-* `python3 ./server.py` - the first time you start the server a world is generated automatically using default settings.
+* execute `python3 ./server.py` from a command line - the first time you start the server a world is generated automatically using default settings.
 This does take a few minutes or longer on older hardware.
+Newer hardware should be less than 10 seconds.

 **connecting to a server.**

-* `telnet 127.0.0.1 6317` from a command-line. default port is 6317 but can be changed in server.cfg
+* The current recommendation is to use a MUD client to connect to the server until a proper client can be made.
+Mudlet is my preferred method.
+* `127.0.0.1:6317` is the default IP and port you will need to connect to it.